-This week marks the twenty-year anniversary of the revolution that overthrew the Communist regime in Romania.
+During this week in 1989, the revolution began that overthrew the Communist regime in Romania.
 My wife still remembers the fear and uncertainty of living through those days.

 Chuck Colson’s book, Being the Body, tells the story with an eye to the role of the Church.
 It all began with a Hungarian Reformed congregation that would rather bring down the government than part with their pastor…

 The following is an abbreviated excerpt from Colson’s Being the Body.
 I hope you will pick up the book and read the whole story.

 In the 1940’s and 50’s, under young leaders like Nicolae Ceausescu, Romania’s nightmare began.
 Multiplying like cockroaches, the Communists eliminated the light of opposition any way they could.
 Students and peasants, pastors and priests – over the years, millions were thrown into prison.
 Many died there.

 Meanwhile, Ceausescu climbed through the party ranks, dreaming of the day Romania would be his.
 By the early 1970’s his dream had come true.
 He was president of the country, with the party and the army firmly behind him.

 Ruling from a kitschy Versailles-style palace in Bucharest, Ceausescu brutally plundered Romania and reshaped it in his own sick image.
 Romania’s soil has been called the most fertile in Eastern Europe, yet the Ceausescu government starved its people.
 While citizens shivered in long lines to buy bread laced with sawdust, the government shipped most of Romania’s food abroad.
 Meat, butter, sugar, oil and flour were strictly rationed.
 Vegetables were scarce, citrus fruits nonexistent.